 Tourism sector is a key driver for local economic development in Cambodia.
 MIGIP recognises that growth in the tourism sector has the potential to contribute to job creation, revenue generation, the improvement of people’s livelihood and poverty alleviation.

 To increase production through sustainable intensification and to increase the competitiveness of the agriculture sector, the use of improved technology and techniques are necessary.
-Hence, MIGIP is supporting the promotion of existing and new technologies giving special emphasis to sustainable agriculture; leading to more market-driven employment and income generation.
-To achieve this vision in agriculture, MIGIP is working on the following intervention areas:
+Hence, MIGIP is supporting the promotion of existing and new technologies giving special emphasis to sustainable agriculture.
+To achieve this vision in agriculture, MIGIP is working in the following intervention areas:

 To increase the income of 3,200 smallholder farmers and 300 SMEs.